jeka-dev/jeka/README.md

 This repository is organized as a _mono repo_.
 It contains The Jeka core project along plugins and samples for automation testing.

-* dev.jeka.core : complete Jeka project
+* dev.jeka.core : Complete Jeka tool
-* plugins : Many Jeka plugins that are released along Keka core
+* plugins : Jeka plugins released along Jeka core
 * samples : Sample projects serving for examples and automation testing
-* dev.jeka.master : The master build for building all projects together.
+* dev.jeka.master : The master build for building all together.

 Jeka builds itself.
-To build Jeka full distrib from sources, the simpler is to use your IDE.
+To build Jeka full distribution from sources, the simpler is to use your IDE.

 Once distribution created, add the distrib folder to your PATH environment variable.